SimonGenin/hadron-docs/src/routing.md

 };
 ```

-When we call a route like this: `/items/1?details=true`, it will respond with body:
+When we call a route like this: `/items/1?details=true`, it will respond with a body:

 ```json
 {